AGRIUS Hübner, [1819]

 IMAGO: Less heavily built than Acherontia, with narrower forewings.
 Proboscis up to 2.5 times body-length, tapering towards tip.
 Inner lateral cavity of second segment of labial palpus deep and covered with long scales.
 Male antenna of almost equal thickness to terminal hook; that of female slightly club-shaped.
 Abdomen tapering.
 Tarsus slender and not compressed; mid- and hindtarsi with a basal brush on ventral side of first segment.
 Hindtibia with two pairs of spurs.
 Pulvillus very small.
 Paronychium with only one lobe.

 Genitalia.
 Male valva with exterior patch of multi-dentate friction scales.
 Sacculus as in Acherontia, short, divided into two curved apical teeth, the dorsal one directed to base.
-Gnathos absent; uncus broad basally with a truncate apex; aedeagus stout, unarmed.
+Gnathos absent; uncus broad basally with a truncate apex; phallus stout, unarmed.

 OVUM: Very small for size of moth, spherical.
 Bright, glossy blue-green when laid.